EvanM1603/Google-IT-Support-Professional-Certificate/01-Technical-Support-Fundamentals/04-Networking/notes.md

 - Wired connections (Ethernet, fiber) and wireless (Wi-Fi) are the primary ways devices connect to networks

+# **Practice Exercises:**

+- Describe the difference between the Internet and the World Wide Web

+- Identify common networking devices and explain their roles

+- Explain how DNS converts a website name into an IP address

+- Trace the journey of a data packet from a client to a server

+# **COMPTIA A+ Exam Notes:**

+- Know the function of routers, switches, hubs, and their differences

+- Understand IPv4 and IPv6 address structures

+- Be familiar with common networking cables, wireless technologies, and basic troubleshooting steps

+- Understand the role of DNS, IP addressing, and NAT in everyday networking

 - Logging on servers helps track reques